r3md3v/slim4api/README.md

 ### Create database:

-Create a new DB and execute `db.sql` to create tables (users and customers) and feed 5 lines, and execute `dbjwt.sql` to create specific tables for JWT with 3 lines
+Create a new DB and execute `db.sql` to create tables users customers logins loginlog (automatic for docker)

 #### Configure app (settings.php):